measurement-kit/measurement-kit/doc/api/common/async_runner.md

 The `start` method provides the following guarantees:

-1. The fourth argument `callback` will not be called immediately but rather it will be deferred using `call_soon`
+1. the fourth argument `callback` will not be called immediately but rather it will be deferred using `call_soon`;

-2. The third argument `task` will be alive *at least* until the `callback` passed as fourth argument returns
+2. the third argument `task` will be alive until the `callback` passed as fourth argument returns.

 The combination of this two guarantees avoids the following use after free hazard that we observed empirically:

-1. The `task` is only kept alive by the closure of the function passed to it, since the prototype of `start` is such that it owns the `task`
+1. as it is currently implemented, `start` manages the lifecycle of `task` using the closure of the function to be passed to `task`;

-2. As such, `task` dies only the function passed to it exits from the scope
+2. as such, unless there are other references to `task` around, `task` will be destroyed just after the function passed to it returns;

-3. Yet, `task` implementation may be such that it needs to perform some cleanup after it has called the final function and, in such case, said code will perform cleanup on an already-destroyed `this`
+3. yet, `task` implementation may be such that, below the stack frame where the final callback is called, there are other uses of either `task` or objects whose lifecycle is managed by task;

+4. as such, without the two following guarantees, when the stack frame is unwinding after the final callback has been called, it MAY be that there is code using already-deleted objects.

 # CAVEATS